DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling: Experiments

 \paragraph{Event Analysis.}

 The water volume, flow and depth RMSE per timestep of select GNNs were plotted for a single case study event in figure~\ref{fig:event_rmse}.
-Across all tasks, DUALFloodGNN demonstrated the best temporal stability, consistently maintaining the lowest RMSE values throughout the entire rollout period.
-To visualize flood extent, a max flood depth map, which plots the maximum water depth for each node in the graph across all timesteps, was generated for the selected event (figure ~\ref{fig:event_max_depth_map}).
-Based on the ground truth, the nodes with the highest water depth are located near the river area where flow is most concentrated.
-SWE-GNN predicted mostly uniform flood propagation throughout the catchment, which explains its consistent CSI score in table~\ref{tab:wd-results} despite applying different thresholds.
-Although HydroGraphNet demonstrated an overall higher fidelity, it overestimated flooding for a few nodes far from the central river area.
-DUALFloodGNN produced the most accurate max flood map, which can be attributed to local constraints enabling better reflection of the flood's microscale dynamics.
+Across all tasks, DUALFloodGNN exhibited superior temporal stability, consistently maintaining the lowest RMSE values throughout the entire rollout period.
+To visualize flood extent, max flood depth maps, which plot the maximum water depth for each node in the graph across all timesteps, were generated for the selected event (figure ~\ref{fig:event_max_depth_map}).
+In the ground truth, the nodes with the highest water depth are located near the river area where flow is most concentrated.
+SWE-GNN predicted mostly uniform flood propagation throughout the catchment while HydroGraphNet overestimated flooding for a few nodes far from the central river area.
+DUALFloodGNN produced the most accurate map, demonstrating its capacity to capture the flood's microscale dynamics.